 Of course, there will be no trouble hearing them — the smooth sounds of jazz have echoed around this Soho icon for 60 years, and it’s beloved by musicians and patrons alike.

 The jazz greats who have taken to the stage need no introduction – think Ella Fitzgerald, and Miles David.
-This is a place to go to really enjoy amazing jazz.
+This is a place to go to really enjoy amazing jazz in London.

 In the interludes, the venue comes alive with people chattering over drinks and delicious meals.